wobo-gavin/repo0312/docs/faq.rst

 /* Replaced /* Replaced /* Replaced Guzzle */ */ */ allows you to send both asynchronous and synchronous requests using the same interface and no direct dependency on an event loop.
-This flexibility allows /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to send an HTTP request using the most appropriate HTTP adapter based on the request being sent.
+This flexibility allows /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to send an HTTP request using the most appropriate HTTP handler based on the request being sent.
 For example, when sending synchronous requests, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will by default send requests using cURL easy handles to ensure you're using the fastest possible method for serially transferring HTTP requests.
-When sending asynchronous requests, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ might use cURL's multi interface or any other asynchronous adapter you configure.
+When sending asynchronous requests, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ might use cURL's multi interface or any other asynchronous handler you configure.
 When you request streaming data, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will by default use PHP's stream wrapper.

 **Streams**